-Wilderness Experience for Change of Campus Students
+Wilderness Experience for Transitioning Students

 Kickstart life at University Park with a backpacking trek through the Pennsylvania woods.
 Learn backpacking skills and explore the wilderness around your new home!

 Rigel — a blue-white supergiant — is the brightest star in the constellation Orion.
-Modeled on Penn State’s award-winning ORION outdoor orientation program, the RIGEL Wilderness Orientation Experience for Change of Campus Students gives you a unique start to the next phase of your undergraduate journey.
+Modeled on Penn State’s award-winning ORION outdoor orientation program, the RIGEL Wilderness Orientation Experience for Transitioning Students gives you a unique start to the next phase of your undergraduate journey.
 Spend a week getting to know the central Pennsylvania mountains and forests, making new friends and learning about life at University Park, and earning all 3 of your GHA credits along the way!

 What Are the Goals of RIGEL?